How to Choose the Right Kiln Size, Shape, and Loading Style printer-friendly page icon

 TOP-LOADING KILNS

-• Top-loading kilns are the most common kilns in use in the United States because of their affordability and ease of shipping and installation.
+• Top-loading kilns are the most common type used in the United States.
+They are affordable and easy to ship and install.

 • Top-loading kilns are easy to see and adjust your work as you load them from the top.